Virabhadrasana II: Warrior II Pose

 - Keep your torso upright, shoulders stacked on your hips.

 - Keep your gaze straight ahead, or turn your gaze to the fingertips of your right hand.
 Keep your breath even as you hold for up to 60 seconds.
 Inhale to straighten your front leg and release the posture.
 Repeat on the other side.

 - Virabhadra = fierce warrior, incarnation of Shiva

 - Asana = pose

-So Ham, which can be translated to mean “I Am”, is a mantra that is used to help bring balance to your emotional and physical bodies.
-When chanted or recited repeatedly, it creates a grounding, calming, steady effect.
+So ham, which can be translated to mean “I Am,” is a mantra that is used to help bring balance to your emotional and physical bodies.
+When chanted or recited repeatedly, it creates a grounding and calming effect.

 MUDRA: Rudra Mudra

-Use this hand position to energize your physical body and empower your mind.
-To practice, bring your thumb, index, and ring fingers together.
-Allow your middle and pinky fingers to extend up.
+Use this hand gesture to energize your physical body and empower your mind.
+Bring your thumb, index, and ring fingers together and allow your middle and pinky fingers to extend up.